Herbert Brownell Jr.: Attorney General

 Brownell was appointed by Eisenhower as Attorney General and served from January 21, 1953, to October 23, 1957.
 On November 6, 1953, Brownell told members of the Chicago Executives Club, "Harry Dexter White was a Russian spy....
 He smuggled secret documents to Russian agents for transmission to Moscow."
-At the same time, he helped the Eisenhower administration cover up the Soviet Union's involvement in the Korean War in order to prevent McCarthyist politicians from using it to raise popular support for a full-scale world war against the Soviet Union.
+At the same time, he helped the Eisenhower administration cover up the Soviet Union's involvement in the Korean War to prevent McCarthyist politicians from using it to raise popular support for a full-scale world war against the Soviet Union.

 Early in his term, Brownell was involved in several landmark civil rights cases, including Brown v.
 Board of Education.

 Although it was weakened by the US Senate, he drafted the legislative proposal that ultimately became the Civil Rights Act of 1957, the first civil rights law that was enacted since 1875.
 Because of his strong stance in favor of civil rights, Brownell became very unpopular in the South.

 Eisenhower reluctantly decided not to nominate Brownell to the Supreme Court when vacancies occurred in 1957 and 1958, as he feared that segregationists in the Senate would fight and defeat the nomination.

-Brownell stepped down as an Attorney General only after his advice was followed in the Little Rock desegregation case.
+Brownell stepped down as an Attorney General only after his advice had been followed in the Little Rock desegregation case.
 Osro Cobb, the United States Attorney for the Eastern District of Arkansas, reflects on Brownell's tenure: